 On occassion it might be necessary for a user to run a program interactively, for example via a graphical user interface.
 While this can be done on the login nodes for preparing jobs and testing, when running full calculations, it must be done via the queueing system.

 A user can therefore request resources (nodes, cores and/or memory) from the scheduler but launch a program manually and interactively from a terminal allocated by scheduler.
+You should attempt to use the first method below, however, if you encounter display problems, then use the second method.

-Interactive Job with Command Line Access
+Interactive Job with Command Line Access (first method - recommended)

 A sample command to request a 8 cores for an interactive sessions with access to the command line (e.g. for debugging):